-Customize your content
+- Customize your content

 Focus your message on customer satisfaction rather than directly requesting reviews.
-Ask whether your products met customer expectations, and if not, what can you do to help improve their experiences.
+Ask whether your products meet customer expectations, and if not, what can you do to help improve their experiences.
 Optimize the email content by adding a personal touch with graphics, themes, templates, and variables.
 The more personalized and enticing the content is, the higher the open rate.
 And if your customers are happy with your product or customer service, they’re more likely to leave organic reviews.

-Timing of emails
+- Timing of emails

 Timing is everything.
 It’s a good idea to send your email a couple of days after delivery confirmation so that customers still have a fresh memory about the order.
 One thing to keep in mind, though, is whether your customers need time to fully use the product to see the effect.
 If so, make sure to send your email so they’ve had time to experience the product.

-Number of emails to send
+- The number of emails to send

 Not everything works for everyone.
-Use A/B testing to test and determine how to get the best response rate by implementing various factors that may impact the success rate, such as different messages, timing of requests, as well as number of emails to send.
+Use A/B testing to test and determine how to get the best response rate by implementing various factors that may impact the success rate, such as different messages, the timing of requests, as well as the number of emails to send.

 However, AI is now providing an efficient alternative to A/B testing that enables these different variations to self optimize.
 Feedback software driven by artificial intelligence can analyze the best email subject and the best time to send each email campaign to each email recipient.
 With AI-Powered email automation, you are no longer required to conduct multiple A/B tests to compare the email open rate of different email subject lines and delivery time to achieve the best result.